Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

 * `$(uri_captures.name)`
 * `$(query_params.name)`

-`name` is either the header name, URI named regular-expression capture (in the route path), or the query parameter name, respectively.
+`name` is either the header name, URI named regular expression capture (in the route path), or the query parameter name, respectively.

 ## Use case examples
 ### Use the Azure deployment relevant to a specific model name

-You could use a header capture to insert the requested model name directly into the plugin configuration for an Azure-OpenAI Kong AI gateway deployment, as a string substitution, using the following example:
+You could use a header capture to insert the requested model name directly into the plugin configuration for Kong AI Gateway deployment with Azure OpenAI, as a string substitution, using the following example:

 ```yaml